-Cambridge International Examinations (CIE) A-Level Assessment in Malaysia
+How is the Cambridge International Examinations (CIE) A-Level Graded in Malaysia

 Cambridge International Examinations (CIE) A-Levels is an A-Levels course run by the University of Cambridge International Examinations Syndicate (UCLES).
 The Cambridge GCE A-Level programme follows a ‘staged’ assessment, in contrast to the traditional linear A-Levels where all subjects are assessed in a single examination session at the end of the course.

 Students are prepared for the examinations in 2 stages, which takes away the pressure of one set of final examinations at the end.
 Students will sit for their AS examinations at the end of Semester Two and their A2 examinations at the end of Semester Three.
 The examination papers at both the AS and A2 Levels are set and marked by examiners from Cambridge International Examinations.

 SPM – Semester 1 (6 months) – Semester 2 (6 months – Sit for AS exams contributing 50% to final grade) – Semester 3 (6 months – Sit for A2 exams contributing 50% to final grade) NOTE: The A2 examination cannot be taken as a standalone qualification.

 - All You Need to Know About A-Levels in Malaysia

 - Top 5 Private Colleges in Malaysia Offering the Best A-Levels Programme